Medically reviewed by Kristin Hall, FNP

 It’s normal to experience some level of stress in life.
 An occasional stressful day or a bad week might make you feel unhappy, but it generally won’t have any effect on your hairline.

 Over time, it’s normal for hair loss from stress to grow back naturally.
-If you’re experiencing chronic telogen effluvium, hair growth medications such as minoxidil may be helpful.
+If you’re noticing your stress causes chronic hair loss, hair loss treatments such as minoxidil may be helpful.